 Source: Base Power

-Base is not planning to produce battery cells, believing that cells will become commoditized.
-The company believes that focusing on pack assembly will allow it to take advantage of new cell types as better battery chemistries emerge.
-As of 2024, it uses lithium iron phosphate (LFP) cells, which are more environmentally friendly and abundant compared to nickel-manganese-cobalt (NMC) used in EVs.
-In addition, Base’s hardware is UL certified, ensuring safety standards, and installations are performed by licensed professionals.
+As of May 2024, Base was not planning to produce battery cells, believing that cells would become commoditized and that cell chemistry is complex.
+Instead, the company believes that focusing on pack assembly will allow it to take advantage of new cell types as better battery chemistries emerge.
+As of October 2025, it uses lithium iron phosphate (LFP) cells, which are more environmentally friendly and abundant compared to nickel-manganese-cobalt (NMC) cells used in EVs.
+Looking ahead, Base plans for a Texas-based factory to produce its vertically integrated battery systems.
+Its hardware is UL certified, and installations are performed by licensed professionals to ensure safety and reliability.

 Installation

 Base manages battery installations itself through a process it calls the “Deployment Factory”.
 It views installation as tightly coupled with pack assembly.
-The company owns the batteries it deploys and only charges customers a fixed $3K installation cost.
-The custom battery packs Base is developing are designed for easy installation, requiring no special equipment and connectors.
+The custom battery packs Base is developing are designed for easy installation, requiring no special equipment or connectors.
 Base claims that installation times are also decreased by 50-75% by providing a large battery that can power the entire home, eliminating the need to install a critical loads panel.

 Retail Electricity Provider